Surgical Negligence Claims

 Our clinical negligence team is among the most experienced in the country when it comes to claiming compensation on behalf of clients and helping people who have suffered due to a wide range of surgical errors.

-We are knowledgeable and understanding and can provide the expert guidance you need to ensure that the seemingly complex task of making a compensation claim becomes as straightforward and stress-free as possible.
+We are knowledgeable and understanding, and can provide the expert guidance you need to ensure that the seemingly complex task of making a compensation claim becomes as straightforward as possible.
 We understand how stressful this experience can be and pledge to support you every step of the way.

 The team is regarded as being among the very best across England and Wales.
-We have solicitors on the Action against Medical Accidents (AvMA) solicitors panel as well as the Law Society's specialist panel for clinical negligence.
+We have solicitors on the Action against Medical Accidents (AvMA) solicitors panel, as well as the Law Society's specialist panel for clinical negligence.
+During a free initial consultation, JMW can advise you on whether your experience constitutes surgical negligence and what legal options are available to address the problem.
+We have a strong track record in medical negligence claims of this kind.

 Case Studies